+Overview

-0.0.
-Overview.
-In this paper I identify a class of natural kinds, properties and relations whose definitions are provided, not by any set of necessary and sufficient conditions, but instead by a "homeostatically" sustained clustering of properties or relations.
-It is a feature of such homeostatic property cluster kinds (properties, relations, etc.; henceforth I'll use "kinds" as the generic term wherever that will not cause confusion) that there is always some indeterminacy or "vagueness" in their extensions.
+In this paper, I identify a class of natural kinds, properties and relations whose definitions are provided not by any set of necessary and sufficient conditions, but instead by a "homeostatically" sustained clustering of those properties or relations.
+It is a feature of such homeostatic property cluster (HPC) kinds (properties relations, etc.-henceforth, I'll use kinds as the generic term wherever it will not cause confusion) that there is always some indeterminacy or "vagueness" in their extensions.

 I introduce the notion of accommodation between conceptual and classificatory practices and causal structures and explain why the achievement of such accommodation is necessary for successful induction and explanation.
-I defend the view that the naturalness (and the "reality") of natural kinds consists solely in the contribution which reference to them makes to such accommodation.
-In the light of this accommodation thesis I explain why reference to "vague" homeostatic property cluster kinds is often essential to successful inductive and explanatory practice in the sciences.
+I defend the view that the naturalness (and the "reality") of natural kinds consists solely in the contribution that reference to them makes to such accommodation.
+In the light of this accommodation thesis, I explain why reference to "vague" homeostatic property cluster kinds is often essential to successful inductive and explanatory practice in the sciences.